- 98 - (12 January, 2024)

 - 31 - (4 November)

-My favorite Schuricht recording is the Archiphon 2.3 CD of Robert Schumann's "Manfred" (complete) with RSO Stuttgart, choir, soloists and speaking parts.
+My favorite Schuricht recording is the Archiphon 2.3 CD of Robert Schumann's "Manfred"

 It is rather difficult to obtain in the USA (I acquired mine through German Music Express).